-- 1. Regular meetings shall be held at least monthly at the Lincoln Town Office at 6:00 p.m. on the second Wednesday of each month and again on the fourth Wednesday of each month, if a second meeting is required. - 2.
-Special meetings may be called by the Chairman or in her/his absence, by the Vice-Chairman, or at the request of three members of the Board provided public notice and notice to each member is given at least 48 hours in advance of the time of such meeting.
+- Regular meetings shall be held at least monthly at the Lincoln Town Office at 6:00 pm on the second Wednesday of each month; and on the fourth Wednesday of each month if a second meeting is needed. - 2.
+Special meetings may be called by the chairman or in his/her absence by the vice-chairman; or at the request of three (3) members of the board provided public notice and notice to each member is given at least forty-eight (48) hours in advance of the time of such meeting.
 The notice shall specify the purpose of the meeting. - 3.
-Nonpublic Sessions shall be held only in accordance with RSA 91-A:3. - 4.
-Quorum: A majority of the membership of the Board shall constitute a quorum, including alternates sitting in place of regular members. - 5.
-If any regular Board member is absent from a meeting or hearing, or disqualifies her/himself from sitting on a particular application, the Chairman shall designate one of the alternate members to sit in place of the absent or disqualified member.
+Nonpublic Sessions shall be held only in accordance with RSA 91-A:3 - 4.
+Quorum: A majority of the membership of the board shall constitute a quorum, including alternates sitting in place of regular members. - 5.
+If any regular board member is absent from a meeting or hearing or disqualifies her/himself from sitting on a particular application, the chairman shall designate one of the alternate members to sit in place of the absent or disqualified member.
 Such alternate shall have all the powers and duties of a regular member in regards to any matter under consideration on which the regular member is unable to act.
-The alternate should continue until the matter is completed; the regular member does not vote on that matter. - 6.
-Disqualification: If any member finds it necessary to be disqualified from sitting on a particular case, as provided in RSA 673:14, s/he shall notify the Chairman as soon as possible so that an alternate may be requested to fill the place.
-The disqualification shall be announced by either the Chairman or the member before the discussion or the public hearing on the application begins.
-The member disqualified shall leave the Board table during all deliberations and the public hearing on the matter.
+The alternate should continue until the matter is completed; the regular member does not vote on that matter.

+- 6. Disqualification: If any member finds it necessary to be disqualified from sitting on a particular case, as provided in RSA 673:14, s/he shall notify the chairman as soon as possible so that an alternate may be requested to fill the place.
+The disqualification shall be announced by either the chairman or the member before the discussion or the public hearing on the application begins.
+The member disqualified shall leave the board table during all deliberations and the public hearing on the matter.

-- 7. If uncertainty arises as to whether a Board member should disqualify her/himself, on the request of that member or the request of another member of the Board, the Board shall vote on the question of whether that member should be disqualified.
+- 7. If uncertainty arises as to whether a board member should disqualify her/himself, on the request of that member or the request of another member of the board, the board shall vote on the question of whether that member should be disqualified.
 Such request and vote shall be made prior to or at the commencement of any required public hearing.
-A vote on a question of disqualification shall be advisory and non-binding, and may not be requested by persons other than board members.
+A vote on a question of disqualification shall be advisory and non-binding and may not be requested by persons other than board members.

 - 8. Order of Business shall be as follows:

-- a.
-Call to order by Chairman
+- a) Call to order by Chairman

-- b.
-Attendance and appointment of alternates by the Chairman
+- b) Attendance of alternates by the Chairman

-- c.
-Minutes of previous meeting
+- c) Minutes of previous meeting

-- d.
-Unfinished business
+- d) Unfinished business

-- e.
-Hearings on Subdivision/Site Plans
+- e) Hearings on Subdivision/Site plans

-- f.
-Reading of communications directed to the Board
+- f) Reading of communications directed to the Board

-- g.
-Other business public comment
+- g) Other business public comment

 - 9. A motion, duly seconded, shall be carried by an affirmative vote of a majority of the members present.
-Voting shall be by roll call which shall be recorded in the minutes, if requested.
+Voting shall be by roll call which shall be recorded in the minutes if requested.